 The idea of being bound includes our thinking and feelings.
 In the physical world a boundary is where your hand rests on the computer keyboard.
 Ergonomics is about the fit between boundaries.
 For instance what’s the angle and distance between your wrist and the computer’s edge.
 How’s your weight bearing on that surface edge?
 Is there full ease?
 Full comfort?
-Resistance or support?
+Resistance, friction, or support?
 Are you getting any leverage?

 This article by researcher Kelly Owens is mentioned in my forthcoming book about the WISSH model.
 It’s a study about boundaries in medicine.
 The researcher uses two sciences that just happen to be part of the foundation of the WISSH model.
 She presents the concept of the boundary object.
 The WISSH model is such a boundary object.
-The model penetrates and unites diverse fields in medicine using the principles of a true fit.
+The model penetrates and unites diverse fields in medicine using the principles of true fit.